publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt6/m__us_usc_t29_s1453.md

     (b) __Requirements__

-    An election described in subsection (a) of this section shall be effective only if—
+    An election described in subsection (a) shall be effective only if—

         (1) the plan is amended to provide that it shall not be treated as a multiemployer plan for all purposes under this chapter and the Internal Revenue Code of 1954, and